 - Start with room temperature eggs.
 If the eggs are in the fridge, put them in a bowl of warm water to get them to room temperature quicker.

 - Set a timer for 5 minutes when whipping the eggs and sugar.
-Make sure you do it at least 5 minutes.
-The batter will be thick and fold down on itself when dripping off the beaters (see picture in step by step photos).
+Make sure you do it for at least 5 minutes.
+The batter will be thick and fold down on itself when dripping off the beaters (see picture in step-by-step photos).
 This is how you know when to stop beating the batter.
 If at 5 minutes it hasn’t reached that consistency, continue beating for 2 more minutes.

-- Do not tightly cover the cake when storing.
+- Do not tightly cover the cake when storing it.
 One of the unique features of this cake is the slight crust it creates as it cooks.
 If you tightly cover the cake, it will cause the crust to soften.

 - This recipe works best baked in a 9×13 baking dish.